caltechlibrary/cold/README.md

 Vocabularies
 ------------

-*cold* also supports end points for stable vocabularies mapping an indentifier to a normalized name.
+**cold** and **cold_ui** also support end points for stable vocabularies mapping an indentifier to a normalized name.
 These are set at compile time because they are so slow changing.

-`/cold/subject`
+`/cold/subject.ds`
 : Returns a list of all the subject ids (codes)

-`/cold/subject/{SUBJECT_ID}`
+`/cold/subject.ds/{SUBJECT_ID}`
 : Returns the normalized text string for that subject id

-`/cold/issn`
+`/cold/issn.ds`
 : Returns a list of issn that are mapped to a publisher name

-`/cold/issn/{ISSN}`
+`/cold/issn.ds/{ISSN}`
 : Returns the normalized publisher name for that ISSN

-`/cold/doi-prefix`
+`/cold/doi_prefix.ds`
 : Returns a list of DOI prefixes that map to a normalize name

-`/cold/doi-prefix/{DOI_PREFIX}`
+`/cold/doi-prefix.ds/{DOI_PREFIX}`
 : Returns the normalized publisher name for that DOI prefix

 Manage interface
 ----------------

-The management inteface is avialable at `/app/dashboard.html` path.
+The management inteface is avialable at `/cold/cold_ui/` path.
 This provides a dashboard which then interacts with the JSON side of the service to update content.
-The manage interface is built from Web Components and requires JavaScript to be enabled in the browser.
+The manage interface is built includes Web Components and requires JavaScript to be enabled in the browser.

 Widgets
 -------

 Widgets are implementations of one or more Web Components.
-They provide the user interface for humans to manage and view the objects.
+They provide the user interface for humans to manage and view objects.
 While **cold** can directly host these it is equally possible to integrate the static components into another system, web service or web site.
 The public facing web service needs to control access to **cold** and the static content does not contain anything that is priviliged.
 The Widgets can be loaded indepentently in the page using the following end points.

-`/widgets/person.js`
+`/widgets/people.js`
 : This JavaScript file provides a display and input set of web components for our Person Object.
 Markup example `<person-display honorific="Mr." given="R. S." family="Doiel" lineage="" orcid="0000-0003-0900-6903"></person-display>` and `<person-input honorific="Mr." given="R. S." family="Doiel" lineage="" orcid="0000-0003-0900-6903"></person-input>`

-`/widgets/group.js`
+`/widgets/groups.js`
 : This JavaScript file provides a display and input set of web components for our Markup example `<group-display name="GALCIT" ror=""></group-display>` and `<group-input  name="GALCIT" ror="" label=""></group-input>`

 `/widgets/vocabulary.js`